Matemaatikko/morphological-parser-finnish/README.md

 ###English:
 ```
 <s></s>     lemma
-<tn></tn>   bending class number
+<tn></tn>   inflection class number
 <av></av>   consonant gradation type
 ```

 In nomines <b>lemma</b> is singular nominative form of a word.
 In some cases it can also be in plural form.
 For verbs <b>lemma</b> is 1.
 Infinitive form of a word.

-<b>Bending class number</b> tells the bending class of a word.
+<b>Inflection class number</b> tells the inflection class of a word.
-Example bendings for each bending classes can be found from [Rules](https://github.com/Matemaatikko/morphological-parser-finnish/tree/master/src/main/files/rules).
+Example inflection for each inflection classes can be found from [Rules](https://github.com/Matemaatikko/morphological-parser-finnish/tree/master/src/main/files/rules).

 ````
 1-49    nomines
-50      compound word with prefix has no bending in cases
+50      compound word with prefix has no declension in cases
-51      compound word with prefix has bending in cases
+51      compound word with prefix has declension in cases
 52-76   verbs
-77-78   verbs with partial bending
+77-78   verbs with partial conjugation
-99      no bending
+99      no inflection
 101     pronoun
 -       some compound words, adverbs and other words are missing class number
 ````